BuildForSDGCohort2/HOS/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within this project, please send an e-mail to Ahmed Ogua via [ogua.ahmed18@gmail.com(mailto:ogua.ahmed18@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License